Connor-DewDrop-87/rapid-prototype-nextGenGame-Team1/README.md

 ## How to Play

-Climb over walls, then it gets to moving platform or springs, etc.
+Player must climb over walls, and move through obstacles such as moving platforms and springs

-Hitting platforms at angles in later levels to jump up to higher platforms.
+In later levels, players can hit platforms at angles to jump up to higher platforms.
-Lower levels focus on jumping over obstacles.
+Early levels focus on jumping over obstacles.

 ------------------------------------------Game Updates-------------------------------------------------------------------
 Added Basic Player Movement and Obstacle Collision things - September 16th